HOW WE MAY USE OR DISCLOSE YOUR HEALTH INFORMATION.

 - Law Enforcement.
 We may disclose your health information for law enforcement purposes.
 This includes providing information to help locate a suspect, fugitive, material witness or missing person, or in connection with suspected criminal activity.
 We must also disclose your health information to a federal agency investigating our compliance with federal privacy regulations.

 - Specialized Purposes.
-We may disclose your health information for several specialized purposes.
+We may disclose your health information for a number of specialized purposes.
 We will only disclose as much information as is necessary for the purpose.
 For instance, we may disclose the health information of members of the armed forces as authorized by military command authorities.
 We may disclose your information to medical examiners and funeral directors; or for reasons of national security.
 We also may disclose health information about an inmate to a correctional institution or to law enforcement officials, to provide the inmate with behavioral health care, to protect the health and safety of the inmate and/or others.
 We may also disclose your health information to your employer for purposes of workers’ compensation and work site safety laws (OSHA, for instance).

 - To Avert a Serious Threat.
 We may disclose your health information if we decide that the disclosure is necessary to prevent serious harm to the public or to an individual.
 The disclosure will only be made to someone who is able to prevent or reduce the threat.

 - Family and Friends.
 We may disclose your health information to a member of your family or to someone else who is involved in your care or payment for care.
-We may notify family or friends if you are in the hospital and tell them your general condition.
-In the event of a disaster, we may provide information about you to a disaster relief organization, so they can notify your family of your condition and location.
+We may notify family or friends if you are in the hospital, and tell them your general condition.
+In the event of a disaster, we may provide information about you to a disaster relief organization so they can notify your family of your condition and location.
 We will not disclose your information to family or friends if you object.

 - Research.
 We may disclose your health information in connection with research projects.
 Federal rules govern any disclosure of your health information for research purposes without your authorization.

 - Marketing.
 We may use your information to communicate with you about a drug or service that is currently being prescribed.
 Other communications where payment is received by Valley Behavioral Health is considered marketing and requires us to obtain an authorization from you prior to releasing such communication.
-If you do not want us to do this, contact the Valley Behavioral Health Privacy Officer whose information is listed at the end of this notice to “opt out” of such communications.
+If you do not want us to do this, contact the Valley Behavioral Health Privacy Officer whose information is listed at the end of this notice in order to “opt out” of such communications.
 Should you choose to “opt out” it will be treated as if it were a revocation of authorization.

 - Fund Raising.
 We may use your information to contact you to ask for donations to Valley Behavioral Health.
 We may disclose your information to a related foundation for the same purpose.
-If you do not want us to do this, contact the Valley Behavioral Health Privacy Officer to “opt out” of such communications.
+If you do not want us to do this, contact the Valley Behavioral Health Privacy Officer in order to “opt out” of such communications.
 Should you choose to “opt out” it will be treated as if it were a revocation of authorization.

 - Reminders or information.
-We may contact you to provide appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you. (if you do not wish to be reminded, notify your scheduler).
+We may contact you to provide appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you. (if you do not wish to be reminded, notify your scheduler)